 I’m very much aware that even after the downturn of the Mug Bets after week 8, the current ROI is still a very high +20.37%.
-I’m not expecting to maintain this level of performance, because I have never seen a betting strategy that makes this long-term!
+I’m not expecting to maintain this level of performance, because I have never seen a football betting strategy that makes this long-term!

 I know for a fact that 5-10% is a realistic expectation to have on a betting strategy, and I would be very pleased if I achieved this on the Mug Bets.

-Using the Betfair Exchange helps, because I’m getting the best deal on odds.
+Using the Betfair Exchange provides protection, because I’m getting the best deal on odds.
 But arguably I’m going to struggle to actually beat the market.

 ROI is ‘Discovered’ Over Time

 While I expect the current ROI of the Mug Bets to decrease over time, I don’t expect it happen at once.
 It could grind down over weeks or months, as the results gradually even out.

 The same principle goes for Tipsters.
 Their selections could earn in the short-term.
 But they need to be ‘proofed’ over a large sample of bets before you begin to determine that they’re “profitable”.
-The most transparent sites for proofing are Tipstrr and Smart Betting Club.
+The most transparent sites for proofing are Tipstrr, Smart Betting Club, and Betting.com.

 Over time the ROI % will converge to where it really belongs.
 It’s like a casino with a fixed house edge on Roulette.
 The house doesn’t always win on every spin, but over time their % advantage reveals itself in their profits.
 It’s inescapable.